almovidhussaini/babylonclone/x/zoneconcierge/README.md

 ## Concepts

-The Zone Concierge module is responsible for providing BTC timestamps of headers from PoS blockchains connected to ybtc via the IBC protocol.
+The Zone Concierge module is responsible for providing BTC timestamps of headers from PoS blockchains connected to Babylon via the IBC protocol.
 These BTC timestamps allow PoS blockchains to achieve Bitcoin security, i.e., forking a PoS blockchain is as hard as forking Bitcoin.
 The Zone Concierge module leverages the IBC light client protocol to receive headers with a valid quorum certificate from PoS blockchains.
-These headers are then timestamped together with the ybtc blockchain by Bitcoin, thereby achieving Bitcoin security.
+These headers are then timestamped together with the Babylon blockchain by Bitcoin, thereby achieving Bitcoin security.
 The BTC timestamps can be propagated back to the PoS blockchains, such that PoS blockchains can know their headers that have been checkpointed by Bitcoin.

 ### Problem Statement

-ybtc aims to provide Bitcoin security to other PoS blockchains.
-This involves two functionalities: 1) checkpointing ybtc to Bitcoin, and 2) checkpointing other PoS blockchains to ybtc.
-The {[Epoching](../epoching/), [Checkpointing](../checkpointing/), [BTCCheckpoint](../btccheckpoint/), [BTCLightclient](../btclightclient/)} modules jointly provide the functionality of checkpointing ybtc to Bitcoin.
-The [Zone Concierge module](./) and the [IBC modules](https://github.com/cosmos/ibc-go) jointly provide the functionality of checkpointing PoS blockchains to ybtc.
+Babylon aims to provide Bitcoin security to other PoS blockchains.
+This involves two functionalities: 1) checkpointing Babylon to Bitcoin, and 2) checkpointing other PoS blockchains to Babylon.
+The {[Epoching](../epoching/), [Checkpointing](../checkpointing/), [BTCCheckpoint](../btccheckpoint/), [BTCLightclient](../btclightclient/)} modules jointly provide the functionality of checkpointing Babylon to Bitcoin.
+The [Zone Concierge module](./) and the [IBC modules](https://github.com/cosmos/ibc-go) jointly provide the functionality of checkpointing PoS blockchains to Babylon.

-In order to checkpoint PoS blockchains to ybtc, ybtc needs to receive headers of PoS blockchains and maintain all headers that have a *quorum certificate* (a set of signatures from validators with > 2/3 total voting power).
-Checkpointing canonical headers allows ybtc to act as a canonical chain oracle.
-Checkpointing fork headers allows ybtc to identify dishonest majority attacks.
+In order to checkpoint PoS blockchains to Babylon, Babylon needs to receive headers of PoS blockchains and maintain all headers that have a *quorum certificate* (a set of signatures from validators with > 2/3 total voting power).
+Checkpointing canonical headers allows Babylon to act as a canonical chain oracle.
+Checkpointing fork headers allows Babylon to identify dishonest majority attacks.

 To summarize, the Zone Concierge module aims at providing the following
 guarantees:

-- **Timestamping headers:** ybtc checkpoints PoS blockchains' (canonical and fork) headers with a valid quorum certificate.
+- **Timestamping headers:** Babylon checkpoints PoS blockchains' (canonical and fork) headers with a valid quorum certificate.
-- **Verifiability of timestamps:** ybtc can provide a proof that a given header is checkpointed by Bitcoin, where the proof is publicly verifiable assuming access to a BTC light client.
+- **Verifiability of timestamps:** Babylon can provide a proof that a given header is checkpointed by Bitcoin, where the proof is publicly verifiable assuming access to a BTC light client.